celery/celery/docs/configuration.rst

         The port the MongoDB server is listening to.
 Defaults to 27017.

     * user
-        Username to authenticate to the MongoDB server as (optional).
+        User name to authenticate to the MongoDB server as (optional).

     * password
         Password to authenticate to the MongoDB server (optional).